zt-initech/pillow-simd/README.md

 There are many ways to improve performance of image processing.
 You can use better algorithms for the same task, you can make better implementation for current algorithms, or you can use more processing unit resources.
-It is perfect, when you can just use more efficient algirithm like when gaussian blur based on convolutions [was replaced][gaussian-blur-changes] with sequential box filters.
-But the number of such improvements is very limited.
+It is perfect when you can just use more efficient algirithm like when gaussian blur based on convolutions [was replaced][gaussian-blur-changes] by sequential box filters.
+But a number of such improvements is very limited.
 It is also very tempting to use more processor unit resources (via parallelization), when they are available.
 But it is more handy just to make things faster on the same resources.
 And that is where SIMD works better.

 SIMD stands for "single instruction, multiple data".
 This is a way to perform same operations against the huge amount of homogeneous data.
-Modern CPU have differnt SIMD instructions sets, like MMX, SSE-SSE4, AVX, AVX2, AVX512, NEON.
+Modern CPU have differnt SIMD instructions sets like MMX, SSE-SSE4, AVX, AVX2, AVX512, NEON.

 Currently, Pillow-SIMD can be [compiled](#installation) with SSE4 (default)